Skip to main content

 Like a portal to a time before humans – temperate rainforests contain a link to what the world was like when dinosaurs walked the earth!

-Found in our forests are ferns, mosses, liverworts and lichens that pre-date humans, flowers, trees and even dinosaurs!
+These habitats are ancient ecosystems themselves – but some ferns, mosses, liverworts and lichens pre-date humans, flowers, trees and even dinosaurs!
 In fact mosses and liverworts are examples of ancient non-flowering plants that have been around for 400 million years.

 Honey fungus, Armillaria mellea, photographed on a dead branch in a woodland.
 The pale creamy brown of the fungus stands out against bright green mosses that cover the branch